 By early 1989 KCT had outgrown the old church and we entered into a community fundraising campaign to build a new theater.
 The new (now 29 years old) theater opened its doors for its first show (Cheating Cheaters) in October 1990.

 Since 1990, KCT has produced an annual season of five productions, usually three comedy/dramas and two musicals.
-In the last 30 years, KCT’s current stage has entertained audiences with over 150 productions.
+In the last 31 years, KCT’s current stage has entertained audiences with over 150 productions.
 Additionally, KCT’s young people’s theater arm, The Academy of Children’s Theater (ACT) provides performing arts classes for young people ages 8 to 18.
-In its 20th year, ACT presents at least two major productions each season, with workshops throughout the year for K-12 students..
+For over 20 years, ACT presents at least two major productions each season, with workshops throughout the year for K-12 students..